 What Is Influencer Marketing?

-Usually, brands collaborate with influencers to spread awareness, but this effort also leads to great sales.
+Usually, brands collaborate with influencers to spread awareness, but this effort also leads to great sales as influencers are not just people having a prominent number of followers on social networks, they are a source of decision-making for consumers.

-From Roscoe ‘Fatty’ Arbuckle’s endorsement of Murad – a Turkish brand of cigarettes, in 1905, to Santa promoting Coca-cola in 1931, and to 2010, social media started making waves.
+From Roscoe ‘Fatty’ Arbuckle’s endorsement of Murad – a Turkish brand of cigarettes in 1905, to Santa promoting Coca-cola in 1931, to finally in 2010, when social media started making waves.
 Influencer marketing has grown vastly but hasn’t changed a lot.

 Influencers still are actively sharing insights about their lives and promoting brands they like across categories.
-The only difference is, now, more and more people are opting for it as a full-time career.
-69.4% of influencers chose to be influencers only for revenue generation, which wasn’t the case earlier.
+The only difference is, now, influencers are way more active than they ever were.

 And, with a massive rise in the number of channels businesses are selling on, AR is becoming the game-changer, while a metaverse future is still in the pipeline.
 Influencer marketing is predicted to only become enormous.